 4th Year of TECH TREK Camp

-Thirty-three young women going to 8th grade from eight have been selected for a busy and full week learning about STEM.
-This is the 4th year of camp in Tillamook with girls coming from Astoria, Warrenton, Seaside, Neahkanie, Tillamook, Newport, McMinnville and Yamhill/Carlton schools.
+Thirty-three young women going to 8th grade spent a busy and full week learning about STEM.
+This is the 4th year of camp in Tillamook with girls coming from Astoria, Warrenton, Seaside, Neahkanie, Tillamook, Newport, Medford, McMinnville and Yamhill/Carlton schools.
 Core Classes in math, App creation and math will be taught by local teachers each morning.
 Workshops and field trips cover a variety of opportunities in many of the sciences, math and technology.
 Professional women, who work in STEM careers, will be interviewed by the girls at an evening dinner.
 The camp is supported by an AAUW National grant, a Verizon grant and individual donations.
 TBCC provided the campus space for classes and the girls stayed in the 4-H dorm next door.
 Campers are nominated by their STEM teachers and interviewed/selected by AAUW members.
-Another camp started this year in Bend and Tillamook’s Camp is the only one in Oregon and is at the only Community College in the US.
+Another camp started this year in Bend and Tillamook’s Camp is the only one at a Community College in the US.

 About TILLAMOOK Branch